top of page

 How will I know about changes in the Notice of Privacy Practices?

-We reserve the right to update this Notice of Privacy Practices from time to time, but we may not change this Notice in a way that would violate HIPAA.
+Swell Health reserves the right to update this Notice of Privacy Practices from time to time, but we may not change this Notice in a way that would violate HIPAA or other applicable law.
 Please visit this page periodically so that you can be updated of any changes.
-The policies indicated in this Notice will remain effective, even if you are no longer using our Site or services.

 How to contact us?
-If you have questions, or need to reach us for any other reason, you may contact the team at hello@swell.health.
+If you have questions, or need to reach us for any other reason, you may contact the team at Swell at hello@Swell.health

 bottom of page